 Gas monitoring systems are needed for the Morgan Creek Pump Station and Old Digester Building to address safety concerns.
 WWTP staff need to enter these spaces routinely to perform various operational and maintenance duties.
-Installation of fixed continuous gas monitoring systems will communicate to SCADA as well as provide local alarms for potentially unsafe conditions.
+Installation of fixed continuous gas monitoring systems will communicate to supervisory control and data acquisition (SCADA) as well as provide local alarms for potentially unsafe conditions.
 Funding is provided in FY 2024 for installation of these monitors.